ruben69695/python-chat/README.md

 # Open source chat
-This is an open source project to develop a python chat to improve our Python skills learning how to work with threads and sockets in Python programming language.
+This is an open source project to develop a chat to improve our Python skills learning how to work with threads and sockets in Python programming language.

 # Getting Started
 1. Clone the Repository